 Description

-A small rare English early 18th century walnut kneehole desk.
+A small, rare, English early-18th century walnut kneehole desk.
 George II period, circa 1735.

 The hinged fold-over moulded bachelor’s top is supported on twin lopers, opening to reveal numerous secret fitted drawers and pigeon holes, located within a well.

 The whole beautifully veneered and crossbanded in fine, well-figured and patinated walnut of superb colour, with narrow ebony lines.
+Original mounts, locks and bracket feet.
+Graduated cockbeaded short drawers surround a central recessed cupboard.

 Nb.
 This small antique kneehole was probably made to a special estate order.
 All lined in best quality English oak.

-Maybe be used as a dressing table or compact writing desk.
+May be used as a dressing table or compact writing desk.

 For a discerning collector.